 If a lender can't provide an NMLS number or doesn't appear in your state's registry, stop the conversation right there.

-How Fast Can You Get the Money
+How Fast Can You Get the Money?

+"Instant approval" in the ad and "money in your account" are two separate events.
 Instant approval means an automated algorithm reviewed your application and returned a decision in two to five minutes.
 No human read your file.
 The system checked your credit report, DTI, income data, and generated an offer.

 | Lender Type | Approval Timeline | Funding Timeline |